 Bliss Broyard is the author of the bestselling story collection, My Father, Dancing, which was a New York Times Notable Book, and the award-winning memoir, One Drop: My Father’s Hidden Life-A Story of Race and Family Secrets, which was named a best book of the year by the Chicago Tribune and was a finalist for the Essence Literary Prize.
 Her stories and essays have been anthologized in It Occurs to Me That I Am America: New Stories and Art (to benefit the ACLU), Best American Short Stories, The Pushcart Prize, The Art of the Essay, and others.
-She has written for The New York Times, NewYorker.com, The Guardian, Elle, “O” the Oprah Magazine, Time, and many other publications.
-She worked as the managing editor for the Economic Hardship Reporting Project, a nonprofit devoted to journalism about inequality, and writes about social justice issues, especially integration.
+She has written for The New York Times, NewYorker.com, The Guardian, The Believer, Elle, “O” the Oprah Magazine, Time, and many other publications.
+She worked as the managing editor for the Economic Hardship Reporting Project, a nonprofit devoted to journalism about inequality, and writes frequently about economic and racial justice.
 She took a trip around the world with her professor husband and two small children and lived to tell the tale.